igrek51/psycho-killer/README.md

 </div>

 ## Features
-- Find and kill process quickly in an interactive way
+- Quickly find and terminate processes in an interactive manner.
-- Kill process with sudo privileges, if it stays alive
+- If a process remains active, kill it with sudo privileges.
-- Monitor system resources usage
+- Monitor system resource usage, including `Dirty` and `Writeback` memory to keep an eye on ongoing copying.

 ## Installation
-Install Rust and then:
 ```sh
 cargo install psycho-killer
 ```
 This will install `psycho` binary in Rust's Path.

 ## Usage
-Run `psycho` to start interactive process manager.
+Launch the interactive process manager by running `psycho`.

-Enter name of a process you want to kill.
+Enter the phrase of a process you want to kill.

-Select how to kill the process:
+Choose the preferred method to terminate the process:

 - Interrupt with `SIGINT` signal
-- Terminate process gracefully with `SIGTERM`
+- Gracefully terminate the process with `SIGTERM`
-- Kill process with `SIGKILL` signal
+- Forcefully kill the process with `SIGKILL` signal
-- Kill process with `SIGTERM` signal as Superuser
+- Terminate the process with `SIGTERM` signal as Superuser
-- Kill process with `SIGKILL` signal as Superuser
+- Forcefully kill the process with `SIGKILL` signal as Superuser